 Current and Pending (Other) Support includes resources made available, or expected to be made available, to an individual in support of the individual’s research and development efforts, regardless of whether they have monetary value and regardless of whether they are based at the institution the researcher identifies for the current grant.
-Federal funding entities use this information to assess the proposing individual’s capacity or any potential conflicts of commitment that could impact the ability of the individual to carry out the research.
-This information is also used to assess any potential scientific and budgetary overlap of support with the proposed project.
+Federal funding entities use this information to assess:

 Review Sponsor Requirements

-NIH requires recipients provide supporting documentation (in English), which includes copies of contracts/agreements specific to senior/key-personnel foreign appointments and/or employment with a foreign institution for all foreign activities and resources that are reported in Other Support (NOT-OD-21-073).
-As of January 26, 2026, supporting documents will be added as a separate, flattened PDF in the eRA JIT, RPPR and Prior Approval modules.
+NIH also requires all senior/key-personnel to provide copies of contracts/agreements (in English) for foreign appointments or employment that are reported in Current and Pending (Other) Support.
+(NOT-OD-21-073).
+As of January 26, 2026, supporting documents should be added as a separate, flattened PDF in the eRA JIT, RPPR and Prior Approval modules.

 - Obtain an ORCID iD | YouTube (UCLA OCGA)